MostafaHamedAbdelmasoud/symptomp/README.md

 3- run "composer update".

-4- import symptomp.sql folder to your database directory.

-5- copy .env.example file and name it .env only
+4- copy .env.example file and name it .env only

-6- make database credentials in .env file:
+5- make database credentials in .env file:

 so change: